eltapir/p5.plus/README.md

 ## p5.plus ( !!! alpha stage / things will change !!! )
-### (replacement for p5.start2d.js)

-p5.plus is an p5.js extension to ease the creation of 2D Static art adding:
+p5.plus is an p5.js extension to ease the creation of 2D Static art (p5.plus is a replacement for my [p5.start2d.js](https://github.com/eltapir/p5.start2d.js) extension)

+The following functionality is added (more to come) :

     - panning and zooming
     - use of mm, cm, inches
     - support for svg (with the p5.js-svg extension)
     - export with one click to png (p2d mode) or svg (svg mode)
+    - ...

 <br />